 A PhD is the degree most popular amongst those who aspire to become a professor or obtain a tenure position.
 Through these programs, students tend to focus on getting published in well-respected journals, presenting at national conferences, and learning how to teach future educators.

 What Can You Do with a PhD in Education?

 While some of the above roles can also be earned through a PhD program, the most common job titles for PhD-holders include:

 Earning your doctorate can pay off no matter which path you choose.
-Professionals with a doctoral degree earn an average $3.65 million over their lifetime—nearly one million dollars more than master’s degree holders.
-Similarly, doctoral degree holders see an unemployment rate of only 1.5 percent compared to the national unemployment rate of 3.6 percent.
+Professionals with a doctoral degree earn an average $98,000 a year—nearly $20,000 more a year than master’s degree holders.
+Similarly, doctoral degree holders see an unemployment rate of only one percent compared to the national unemployment rate of two percent.

 Regardless of which degree you ultimately pursue, there is enormous potential for you to advance your career in the field of education.
 Evaluating your needs and values will help you understand whether an EdD or PhD in Education is best suited to your personal and professional goals.

 This article was originally published in July 2017.
 It has since been updated for accuracy and relevance.